 What is Paygent?

 Paygent is the runtime cost-control layer for AI agents.
-Drop it into any app that calls LLM, and every call gets metered per user, checked against a spending plan, and blocked when limits are exceeded — without changing your existing code.
+Drop it into any app that calls LLMs, and every call gets tracked per user, checked against a spending plan, and blocked when limits are exceeded — without changing your existing code.

 The problem Paygent solves